bloodgroup-cplusplus/System-Design-101/introduction-to-system-design/computer-networking-protocols-basics/protocols.md

 ---
 slug: networking-protocols
-title: The 8 Core Protocol Properties
+title: The 8 Core protocol properties and the OSI Model
 readTime: 15 min
 orderIndex: 1
 premium: false
 ---

-# The 8 Core Protocol Properties
+# The 8 core protocol properties

 ## **What Even IS a Protocol?**